 Eric Cohen

-Eric Cohen is the CEO of Tikvah, which he has led since 2007.
-He was the founder and remains editor-at-large of the New Atlantis, is the founding publisher of the Jewish Review of Books and Mosaic, and currently serves on the board of directors of the Ethics and Public Policy Center, the Witherspoon Institute, and National Affairs, as well as on the editorial advisory board of First Things.
+Eric Cohen is the CEO of Tikvah, which he has led since 2007, and co-chairman of the Jewish Leadership Conference.
+He is the publisher of Mosaic and currently serves on the board of directors of the Ethics and Public Policy Center and National Affairs.
+He was the founding editor of The New Atlantis and the founding publisher of the Jewish Review of Books.
 Mr. Cohen has published in numerous academic and popular journals, magazines, and newspapers, including the Wall Street Journal, Washington Post, Mosaic, Commentary, the Weekly Standard, the New Republic, First Things, and other prominent publications.
 He is the author of In the Shadow of Progress: Being Human in the Age of Technology (2008) and co-editor of The Future is Now: America Confronts the New Genetics (2002).
-He was previously managing editor of the Public Interest and served as a senior consultant to the President’s Council on Bioethics.
+He was previously managing editor of The Public Interest and served as a senior consultant to the President’s Council on Bioethics.

 Robert Nicholson